 As electronics engineers, we’re incredibly lucky compared to other engineering disciplines.
 Not only are electronics rapidly evolving and expanding in use and functionality, but our test equipment gives us the greatest capabilities to diagnose and investigate the devices we have built.
 While all disciplines of engineering have fantastic suites of simulation tools, being able to see how something is performing in the real world can provide a lot more insight.

 We have many tools that can allow us to see what our circuits are doing, but as a beginner, you might not be sure where to start.
 The two most essential tools you will own for diagnosing any circuit is a digital multimeter and an oscilloscope.
-You might be asking, "What oscilloscope or other test equipment should I get?" which is a common question from students and makers.
+You might be asking, "What oscilloscope or other test equipment should I get?" or even "How do I use an oscilloscope?", which are common questions from students and makers.
 In this article, I'll go over some oscilloscope basics that every engineer should know, plus some tips and tricks for working with different oscilloscopes.

 Digital Multimeter vs. Oscilloscope